pragyandhar/Data-Analyst-Projects/README.md

 Each project lives in its **own folder**, with the following contents:

-📦 Project-Name/
+📂 Project-Name/
-├── 📄 README.md         → Project overview and problem statement
+├── 📄 README.md        # Overview of the project and problem statement
-├── 📊 ProjectFile.ext   → Power BI (.pbix) / Excel (.xlsx) / Python (.ipynb)
+├── 📊 ProjectFile.ext  # Power BI (.pbix) / Excel (.xlsx) / Python (.ipynb)
-├── 📁 Assets/           → Screenshots, datasets, supporting files
-└── 📄 Insights.md       → Business insights & conclusions (optional)
+├── 📁 Assets/          # Contains screenshots, datasets, and other supporting files └── 📄 Insights.md      # Business insights and conclusions (optional)

 ---